VOTE APRIL 6th 2PM-9PM

 -NO LONGER RUNNING-

-For the past 3 years I’ve represented Los Feliz District D, & last June I was chosen by my peers as Council Vice President.
-I’m a staunch advocate for tenant rights, a progressive activist, & an environmentalist.
-Since taking office, I’ve helped present a forum on immigrant rights, installed new street safety signs, & written resolutions pushing for city & state action on rent control, homelessness, & discrimination.
-As LFNC Outreach Chair, I’ve worked to increase awareness & access to City services.
-I also co-chaired the 2018 LFNC election, recruiting a record number of candidates & achieving a 56% increase in voter turnout.
-Last year I drafted a letter of support to the students & faculty at John Marshall High for their protest against gun violence & worked on Al Gore’s 24-Hour Climate Broadcast.
-If elected, I will prioritize safe streets for neighborhood children, policies to keep rent & housing costs under control, & access to public parks.
-Email me at DanMcNamaraLFNC@gmail.com
+For the past 3 years I’ve represented Los Feliz District D, and last June I was chosen by my peers as Council Vice President.
+I’m a staunch advocate for rent control, a progressive activist, and an environmentalist.
+Since taking office, I’ve helped present a forum on immigrant rights, installed new street safety signs, and written resolutions for action on tenant rights, homelessness, and discrimination.
+Last year I drafted a letter of support to the students & faculty at John Marshall High for their protest against gun violence and worked on Al Gore’s 24-Hour Climate Broadcast.
+If re-elected, I will continue to assert that Housing is a Human Right, pushing policies to keep rent reasonable and seeking progressive, compassionate solutions to homelessness.
+I’ll prioritize safe streets, access to public parks, making Los Feliz a leader in the fight against climate change, and directing grants towards local schools.
+For more info, go to DforDan.com or email me at DanMcNamaraLFNC@gmail.com

 MATTHEW C. MILITELLO